-• EN 106 - Introduction to Literary Studies

-Two English literature period courses from the following:

-- EN 233 Studies in Medieval Literature - EN 234 Studies in Renaissance Literature - EN 236 Studies in Eighteenth-Century Literature - EN 237 Studies in Romantic Literature - EN 238 Studies in Victorian Literature - EN 239 Studies in Modern British Literature - EN 241 Studies in Nineteenth-Century American Literature - EN 242 Studies in Modern American Literature

-Two electives in English, one of which must be in literature.
+x EN 106 - Introduction to Literary Studies Two English literature period courses from the following: x EN 233 - Studies in Medieval Literature x EN 234 Studies in Renaissance Literature x EN 236 - Studies in Eighteenth-Century Literature x EN 237 - Studies in Romantic Literature x EN 238 - Studies in Victorian Literature x EN 239 - Studies in Modern British Literature x EN 241 Studies in Nineteenth-Century American Literature x EN 242 Studies in Modern American Literature Two electives in English, one of which must be in literature.
+In addition to EN 106 students may count one other 100 level English course towards their minor.
 Students majoring in Communication and minoring in English may count one of their Communication courses towards the English minor.

-English Minor with Concentration in Theatre Arts

-Students minoring in English with a concentration in Theatre Arts will acquire: knowledge of terminology, theory, history, structure, and conventions of theatre and drama; experience of using the voice and body as instruments in performance; appreciation of the collaborative nature of theatre productions; familiarity with a broad sampling of dramatic literature that varies in both cultural context and subject matter; an understanding of the key intrinsic aesthetic and humanistic values in dramatic literature and theatre performance.
+English Minor with Concentration in Theatre Arts Students minoring in English with a concentration in Theatre Arts will acquire: knowledge of terminology, theory, history, structure, and conventions of theatre and drama; experience of using the voice and body as instruments in performance; appreciation of the collaborative nature of theatre productions; familiarity with a broad sampling of dramatic literature that varies in both cultural context and subject matter; an understanding of the key intrinsic aesthetic and humanistic values in dramatic literature and theatre performance.
 Students will also develop intellectual and rhetorical skills necessary to analyze, discuss, and write about plays and performances.
 Requirements: In order to obtain a minor in English with a concentration in Theatre Arts, a student must complete a total of five courses: four core courses and one course that can be chosen from a list of electives.

-- EN 251 Shakespeare
+Required Courses:

-- EN 261 Beginning Acting

-- EN 262 Beginning Directing

-One of the following dramatic literature or general theatre courses:

-- EN363 Special Topics: American Drama and Culture - EN363 Special Topics: American Playwrights since 1945 - EN363 Special Topics: European Masters of Drama - EN363 Special Topics: Introduction to Theatre

-Elective (Fifth class):
+X EN 251 - Shakespeare X EN 261 - Beginning Acting X EN 262 - Beginning Directing One of the following dramatic literature or general theatre courses: x EN363 Special Topics: American Drama and Culture x EN363 Special Topics: American Playwrights since 1945 x EN363 Special Topics: European Masters of Drama x EN363 Special Topics: Introduction to Theatre Elective (Fifth class):